Moshes-Abraham/clasp-wiki/Building-using-the-koga-build-system.md

 Building clasp on Arch can be done using an AUR helper such as [yay](https://github.com/Jguer/yay).
 Building in this manner using the [clasp-cl-git](https://aur.archlinux.org/packages/clasp-cl-git/) package will build both clasp and cando and will install all dependencies as needed.
-If you do not have yay installed you can do the following.
+If you do not have yay installed you can install via the following commands.

 ```
 pacman -S --needed git base-devel